-- Better respiratory protection than the previous types.
+- Superior respiratory protection than the previous types.

-- The low breathing resistance they offer is a solution for people who can not use negative-pressure respirators for medical reasons.
+- The low breathing resistance they offer is a solution for people who can not use negative-pressure ones for medical reasons.

 - Positive pressure also cools the face, providing relief from heat and moisture.

 When positive-pressure respirators combine with welding helmets, they are also called loose-fitting respirators that offer the following benefits:

 - Loose-fitting respirators remove the need for a fit test and are suitable for welders with beards.

 - They leave the area behind the helmet uncluttered.